 - Courses in the specialization core (Courses selected to complete the specialization core vary depending upon a student’s scholarly interests, background, and career goals.
 Specialization core courses must be selected in consultation with the advisor).

 Research Core (15 credit hours)

-Courses are selected in consultation with advisor.
-Sample courses include:
+Courses are selected in consultation with the advisor.